The Western Flyer Returns to the Pacific Northwest

 Participants will:

-• Learn alongside scientists, educators, and mariners
+• Learn alongside scientists, educators, and working mariners

 Planned Pacific Northwest Stops